 1745 |

-Calculate the daily energy required by multiplying each device’s wattage by hours used per day, and sum for your total.
+Figure out the daily energy you need by timesing each device’s wattage by hours used per day, and add them up for your total.

 Step 2: Estimate Your Solar Panel Size